kevincwu0/AWS-Serverless-API/README.md

     - DLQ
  - Connecting Lambda Functions to API Gateway Endpoints
   - Go to API Gateway and connect
-  - Find Lambda and give permission
+  - Find AWS Lambda and give permission